Publishing the “The Global Mobility Workbook”

 The People Approach

 I figured it would help to hire a team of professionals and also tell as many people as possible about my upcoming book launch.
-We decided that it was essential to launch the book in the fall before the Frankfurt Book Fair and the start of the winter semester.
-And then, I started to tell the world about the upcoming launch by writing individual emails to at least 100 people in my industry, acquaintances, and friends.
+We decided it was essential to launch the book in the fall before the Frankfurt Book Fair and the start of the winter semester.
+Then, I started to tell the world about the upcoming launch by writing individual emails to at least 100 people in my industry, acquaintances, and friends.

 Set a Hard Deadline